Getting started

 The deployment is ready when all the charms are in the `active/idle` state.

-It is normal for `grafana-agent` to remain in waiting state.
+It is normal for `grafana-agent` and `traefik` to be in `blocked` state.

 Example: